mamariomiamo/docu-trial/docs/hardware/px4-firmware/px4-ecl-sensor-fusion.md

 #### Other findings

 From the Roadmap graph, we can see there is a drift in estimated path.
-And from the vodometry velocity log, there is also a drift at around 5.30
+And from the odometry velocity log, there is also a drift at around 5.30

 ![](./img/viodemvel.png)